Bernie LaBarge: 1990s to 2000s

-He did not want to leave that all behind to go on the road but also found a regular local gig that fitted his busy session and commercial work.
-Then in the 1990s, he performed with The Irish Rovers, Mind Over Matter, The Danny B Blues Band, Cassandra Vasik, and The Incontinentals.
+In the 1990s, LaBarge performed with The Irish Rovers, Mind Over Matter, The Danny B Blues Band, Cassandra Vasik, and The Incontinentals.
 He also became the lead guitarist for The Dexters in 1994, and began playing at The Orbit Room, a local Toronto bar co-owned by Rush's Lifeson, who often jammed with the band.
-In the process, LaBarge had the distinction of playing at The Orbit Room for more than 1000 appearances—a tough record to break.
+LaBarge played at The Orbit Room for more than 1000 appearances.
 In November 2014, The Dexters completed their twentieth anniversary at The Orbit Room with a farewell appearance.

-An unfortunate fall and injury, then subsequent surgery in 2015 kept him from even practicing guitar.
-But, you can't keep a good man down, and LaBarge relates: “I couldn't even make a fist for more than four years, but with physio, relearning guitar, and a whole lot of support from friends and family, I slowly got most of my chops back.
-The Dexters reunion in January 2020 was my first concert in five years, and now I'm back recording.
-Like I always say—just keep practicing.”
+In 2015, LaBarge suffered a fall and injury, requiring a surgery which kept him from practicing guitar.